 - Formalize a waterfall viewing area on the north side of the gorge.
-Provide for visitor circulation to the viewing area. - Explore options with Summit Metro Parks to promote accessing Brandywine Falls by bicycle from alternative access points. - Expand the picnic area to the east of the restrooms. - Emphasize safety messages related to risk of falling at Brandywine Falls and creek water quality via signs, bulletin boards, and digital communication.
+Provide for visitor circulation to the viewing area. - Expand the picnic area to the east of the restrooms. - Emphasize safety messages related to risk of falling at Brandywine Falls and creek water quality via signs, bulletin boards, and digital communication.

-Formalize opportunities to view Brandywine Creek along the Brandywine Gorge Trail.
+• Formalize opportunities to view Brandywine Creek along the Brandywine Gorge Trail.
 Restore and naturalize visitor-created trails.